iAvoe/Az900-Module-1-2-Review/README.md

 #### What is horizontal scaling
 - Adding more computing nodes (PCs or VMs)

+#### Adding more RAM and upgrading CPUs is called
+- Vertical Scalling

 #### Which Azure compute resource can be deployed to manage a set of identical virtual machines?
 - Virtual machine scale sets